2001 Chevy S-10 my engine will not start

 • 3 POSTS

 My issue is my truck is a 2001 S-10 with the v6, with the central sequential electronic fuel injection.
 I said multiport below Sorry.
 The presure regulator is attached to the fuel meter assembly.
-To access the vaccum port on the regulator I have to remove the throttle body and the air intake plenum plus brackets etc and the coil.
-Is there a point on the other end of the vaccum hose that is accessible without removing the throttle body and air intake plenum?
+To access the vaccum port on the regulator I have to remove the throttle body and the air intake plenum plus brackets etc and the coil. is there a point on the other end of the vaccum hose that is accessible without removing the throttle body and air intake plenum?

-Wednesday, May 20th, 2009 AT 12:02 AM
+May 20, 2009 at 12:02 AM

 HARDMANB